loseys/Goblyn/README.md

 ### How it works?

-Goblyn will search per active directories in the website and so enumerate the files, if it find some file it will get the metadata of file.
+Goblyn will search for active directories in the website and so enumerate the files, if it find some file it will get the metadata of file.

 ### Why Goblyn?